Ode to the West Wind: Fifth Canto

+If Winter comes, can Spring be far behind?"

 Conclusion

-This poem is a highly controlled text about the role of the poet as the agent of political and moral change.
-This was a subject Shelley wrote a great deal about, especially around 1819, with this strongest version of it articulated the last famous lines of his "Defence of Poetry": "Poets are the hierophants of an unapprehended inspiration; the mirrors of the gigantic shadows which futurity casts upon the present; the words which express what they understand not; the trumpets which sing to battle, and feel not what they inspire; the influence which is moved not, but moves.
+The poem is a highly controlled text about the role of the poet as the agent of political and moral change.
+The speaker implores the wind to lift him up and make him its instrument, asking to be a metaphorical lyre or a trumpet to spread and disseminate his revolutionary ideas and thoughts around the world.
+This was a recurring theme in Shelley's works, especially in 1819, with the most forceful version articulated in the last often quoted lines of "A Defence of Poetry": "Poets are the hierophants of an unapprehended inspiration; the mirrors of the gigantic shadows which futurity casts upon the present; the words which express what they understand not; the trumpets which sing to battle, and feel not what they inspire; the influence which is moved not, but moves.
 Poets are the unacknowledged legislators of the world."